piragna1/solvd_laba/README.md

 # Usage
 - navigate through your terminal to the location of the file desired to  run
-- and finally you should run 'node solution.js' command to execute the file
+- then you should run 'node solution.js' command to execute the file